kim-mskw/BessBidder/README.md

 ### Create `.env` file for credentials:

-This files manages all the keys and the access to the database.
-Specify them before starting to wokr with the notebook. *IMPORTANT NOTE*: EPEX Spot data is not open source and for you to use the notebook, you will have to have bought the data.
+This file manages all access credentials for the database and APIs.
+Specify them before starting to work with the notebook. *IMPORTANT NOTE*: EPEX Spot data is not open-source and for you to use the notebook, you will have to have bought the data.

 ```env
 ENTSOE_API_KEY=...